aiven/devportal/docs/products/opensearch/howto/opensearch-log-integration.rst

 Enable logs integration
 -----------------------

 Here are the steps needed to enable logs integration.
-This allows you to send logs to your Aiven for OpenSearch from another Aiven service.
+This allows you to send your service's logs to your Aiven for OpenSearch from another Aiven service.

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.